 If you feel tired while driving, please, take a break.
 No matter where you drive in Australia, it involves long distances.
 We all want to get places but this shouldn’t be at the expense of safety.

 Aim to stop every 4 hours for a short break.
-Regardless of this advice, you should be stopping more often anyway due to the abundant scenery across Australia!
+Regardless of this advice, you should stop more often anyway due to the abundant scenery across Australia!

 Before you do any road trip in Australia, it’s important to make sure you have proper travel insurance!
 I use World Nomads to keep me safe on the road, it’s designed for backpackers and adventurous travellers.

-The simple answer to this is that it’s one of the best road trips you can do in Australia.
-You’ll get to explore some of the best scenery in the country and one of its most interesting coastlines.
+The simple answer is that it is worth driving from Sydney to Brisbane because you’ll get to explore some of the best scenery in the country, as well as one of its most interesting coastlines.

 The East Coast is one of the most popular places for people backpacking in Australia and there’s a good reason for that.

 The sheer number of places you can visit and their beauty is the reason.
-Just on this trip alone, you get to see Sydney, Coffs Harbour, the Blue Mountains and the Gold Coast to name a few.
+Just on this trip alone, you get to see Sydney, Coffs Harbour in New South Wales and a few places in Queensland too.

 The best reason for doing this trip is that you get to see some fantastic places and ones that you may not be aware of.
-The coast from Sydney to Brisbane has a lot of hidden gems such as Yamba, that a lot of travellers aren’t aware.
+The coast from Sydney to Brisbane has a lot of hidden gems such as Yamba, that a lot of travellers aren’t aware of.

 The good thing about this road trip is that there are plenty of places to stay along the way.
 Unlike a road trip from Perth to Darwin, for example, you won’t need to drive for hours to find accommodation.

-All along the coast and even in the Blue Mountains, you will find somewhere to stay.
-You’ll find a wide range of choice too.
+All along the coast, you will find somewhere to stay.
+You’ll find a wide range of choices too.

 Plenty of hostels line the route and they are a great option if you’re looking to save cash.
 You’ll also find some hotels if hostels aren’t your thing.

 If you’re doing the trip in a campervan, you won’t need to worry about this.
 Your vehicle is your bed.
-If you’re doing the trip in a car, then I’ve listed some places below which are ideal to stay at while driving from Sydney to Brisbane.
+If you’re doing the trip in a car, I’ve listed some places below that are ideal to stay at while driving from Sydney to Brisbane.

 One of the best things about this road trip is that there are no shortages of places to visit.
 I’ve not included Sydney and Brisbane below because you will either start or finish in either city.

 My advice is to explore both given the chance because they are incredible cities.
-3 days in Sydney before starting the trip is a good idea because there is so much to see!
+3 days in Sydney before starting the trip is a good idea because there is so much to see such as the Sydney Harbour Bridge!

 Here are some of my recommendations for places to check out as you drive from Sydney to Brisbane.